MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 1. In the Azure Portal, navigate to the blade of the virtual virtual machine **az12001b-cl-vm0**, which you provisioned in the first exercise of this lab.

-1. From the **az12001b-cl-vm0** blade, connect to the virtual machine guest operating system by using Remote Desktop.
+1. From the **az12001b-cl-vm0** blade, connect to the virtual machine guest operating system by using Azure Bastion.
 When prompted to authenticate, provide the credentials of the administrative user account you specified when deploying the Bicep template in the first exercise of this lab.

-1. Within the RDP session to az12001b-cl-vm0, from the **Tools** menu in Server Manager, start **Active Directory Administrative Center**.
+1. Within the Bastion session to az12001b-cl-vm0, from the **Tools** menu in Server Manager, start **Active Directory Administrative Center**.

 1. In Active Directory Administrative Center, create a new organizational unit named **Clusters** in the root of the adatum.com domain.

 1. In Active Directory Administrative Center, move the computer accounts of **az12001b-cl-vm0** and **az12001b-cl-vm1** from the **Computers** container to the **Clusters** organizational unit.

-1. Within the RDP session to az12001b-cl-vm0, start a Windows PowerShell ISE session and create a new cluster by running the following:
+1. Within the Bastion session to az12001b-cl-vm0, start a Windows PowerShell ISE session and create a new cluster by running the following:

     ```
     $nodes = @('az12001b-cl-vm0','az12001b-cl-vm1')